×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We were fortunate in that my husband was here 6 months ahead of the family.
 He used that time wisely visiting neighborhoods and nearby towns to get the 'vibe'.
 He also spoke with anyone and everyone - where did they live, did they like it, did they wish they lived elsewhere, what did they wish they'd done differently.
 Through this we made the tough decision that we wanted an urban, Dutch experience, not 'expat suburbia' as if we were counting the days until we left.
 Then we honed in on the best neighborhoods within easy walk/commute, and went for best layout on a quiet street near (but not too near) good shopping and public transportation.
-We used a rental agency but we'd done the tough work," explained one person living in The Hague, Netherlands.
+We used a rental agency but we'd done the tough work," explained one expat living in The Hague, Netherlands.

 What is a typical expat home or apartment like in The Hague?